Slash Commands Overview: Template-Driven Workflows That Scale

 Try It Yourself

-# Agent executes with full context
+3. Agent executes - Workflow runs with full context

 The command handles complexity.
 You focus on decisions.